PTE ACADEMIC READING RE ORDER SAMPLE PRACTICE 6

 A. Group decision making, however, does not necessarily fully guard against arbitrariness and anarchy, for individual capriciousness can get substituted by collusion of group members.

 B. Nature itself is an intricate system of checks and balances, meant to preserve the delicate balance between various environmental factors that affect our ecology.

-C. In institutions also, there is a need to have in place a system of checks and balances which inhibits the concentration of power in only some individuals.
+C. In institutions also, there is a need to have in place a system of checks and balances which inhibit the concentration of power in only some individuals.

 D. When human interventions alter this delicate balance, the outcomes have been seen to be disastrous.